Interprofessional Health Sciences Campus

 At the conclusion of the program, the student will:

 In addition to the general University requirements for admission, the College of Nursing requires that applicants complete one unit in biology and one unit in chemistry with labs.
 Students who do not meet all nursing requirements for admission but meet the University admission requirements may be admitted as provisional nursing students and must contact the College of Nursing for advisement.
 Students may only remain on provisional nursing status for one academic year after admission.
 Provisional nursing students cannot enroll in any nursing courses above the 1000 level.
-Provisional nursing students wishing to change to the nursing major must have completed 30 credits at Seton Hall by the end of the first two semesters of study, including, a minimum of BIOL 1122 Human Anatomy and Physiology I/BIOL 1123 Human Anatomy and Phys I Lab and BIOL 1133 Human Anatomy and Phys II/BIOL 1134 Human Anatomy and Phys II Lab as required in the nursing curriculum with grades of C+ or higher, introductory nursing courses prescribed in the plan of study with grades of C+ or higher, and one English course with a grade of C or higher.
+Provisional nursing students wishing to change to the nursing major must have completed 30 credits at Seton Hall by the end of the first two semesters of study, including, a minimum of BIOL 1122 Human Anatomy and Physiology I/BIOL 1123 Human Anatomy and Phys I Lab and BIOL 1133 Human Anatomy and Phys II/BIOL 1134 Human Anatomy and Phys II Lab as required in the nursing curriculum with grades of C+ or higher, foundational nursing courses prescribed in the plan of study with grades of C+ or higher.
 Additionally, provisional nursing students must have achieved a cumulative GPA of 3.3 or higher by the end of their first two semesters of study at Seton Hall.
 Provisional nursing students must earn a C+ or higher in all science or nursing courses on the first attempt; provisional nursing students with initial grades below C+ in any science or nursing courses prescribed in the plan of study will not be eligible for the nursing major.

 All applicants to the College of Nursing whose native language is not English must have taken the TOEFL iBT® test within the past five years and achieved minimum scores of: